EternalBlueFlame/EternalMediaBar/README.md

 <strong>APK builds will come when RC1 goals are met, and thereafter will be generated after each new feature is added, assuming it appears stable.</strong>

+<strong> UPDATE: </strong>RC1 is complete and ready, but my tablet has bricked this week.
+It will be at worst 2 more weeks before I can get it upgraded or repaired, so I can do ARM(Neon) testing.
+<br/>I do not want to make any releases until ARM testing has been done.

 <h2>Contact us</h2>
 Both Lunar Tales and Eternal Blue Flame may be found at our GitHub and our respective blogs.
 You may contact us through GitHub via message, Issue report, or by placing an ask on one of our blogs.